abeituni/NBA_analysis/README.md

 ##### Wireframe for our dashboard
 To create our wireframe, we are using Microsoft Visio.
 It was a rough draft of essentially what we want the dashboard to look like.
 This is the wireframe we came up with using inspiration of a hand drawing made by a team member.
+The top of the webpage we want there to be a search option for individual players.
+Next to that search bar, we want to add in a bubble chart with a start and end search option, as well as a category option, so players can be compared by year.
 ![wireframe1](Wireframe_1.png)
 ![wireframe2](Wireframe_2.png)